top of page

 Always:

-• ensure there is a water supply nearby and know where the firefighting equipment is located on site
+• Make sure there is a water supply nearby and familiarise yourself with the location of firefighting equipment on site.

-• ensure everyone knows how to escape from the caravan or tent, and where they should go once they have escaped
+• Ensure everyone knows how to escape from the caravan or tent and where to meet once safely outside.

-• ensure caravans and tents are at least six metres apart and away from parked cars
+• Keep caravans and tents at least six metres apart and away from parked vehicles.

-• keep a torch handy to help you see in the dark.
-Never use candles while camping.
+• Keep a torch within easy reach to help you see in the dark.

 Never:

-• cook inside a tent as they are flammable and fire will spread extremely fast
+• Cook inside a tent - they are highly flammable and fires can spread very quickly.

 If you are staying in a caravan: